kdheepak/blog/content/37-advent-of-code-2020.md

 Day 2 is a simple case of parsing, counting characters in a string and knowing that "exactly one" can be expressed using the `xor` operation.

-Julia supports an infix operator for `xor`: `⊻`.
 The solution below is based on [Sukera's](https://github.com/Seelengrab/AdventOfCode).

 ```julia
 readInput() = split(strip(read(joinpath(@__DIR__, "./input.txt"), String)), '\n')